azsir/meta-wp/README.md

 <br>

-- Read [PublicKeys.md](https://github.com/FantoX001/Atlas-MD/blob/main/PublicKeys.md) to use our `provided public keys` if you are lazy to create your own.
+- if you are lazy to create your own.
 We have already provided everying you need to run the bot.
 - Changeable between `20 added Characters` ( Atlas, Power, Makima, Denji, Zero Two, Chika, Miku, Marin Kitagawa ) and more can be added by user inside `BotCharacters.js` file.
 Type `-charlist` command to get character list.
 - Fully powered by MongoDb ( 3 databases added ).
 - Self / Public / Private mode.
 - Single prefix ( "-" ).
 - RPG and Economy added ( More coming soon ).
 - Group Chatbot / Dm Chatbot ( Only reply on quoted messages and and be turned off ).
 - 100+ NSFW commands ( Using my own API ).
-Visit: [My API Page](https://fantox-api.vercel.app) for more info.
 - Highest Commands and Features.
 - User Banning / Group Banning.
 - Highest Security compared to most other public bots.